 "I couldn't believe there were a bunch of people, letting us try coats on that we could have, for free.
-I wasn't sure why.
-I thought there was a reason or that we would owe something.
+I thought there was a catch or that we would owe something.
 You said you wanted us to stay warm.
 I was feeling like no one cared at that time, but you all did.
 I had to hug you.
 It was the first time I cried in a while, I want to do better!" - "JEREMY"

 "We didn't know the soup kitchen was closed.
-The sign on the door said they had a meeting.
-We were waiting and the doors were locked.
+The sign on the door said they were closed for a meeting.
+We were waiting and waiting.
+The doors were locked.
 I walked to get there and I was going to walk back home without dinner.
-Then, you showed up with your friends and brought so many pizzas and water.
+Then, you showed up with your friends with so many pizzas and water.
 You ate with us, in the rain.
 You were like angels!" - SUSAN

-"I appreciate the boots, the coat and all the other warm clothes, there is no doubt.
-But to hear you tell me that you believe in me and I can get through this made me feel I'm not as alone.
+"I appreciate the boots, the coat and all the other warm clothes, no doubt.
+But to hear you say that you believe in me and I can get through this made me feel I'm not as alone.
 When you helped me with the computer stuff for a job and housing, I realized I have a real opportunity here and I don't want to give up anymore." - JEFFREY

 "That day I helped you all give out coats - that was something.
 It was a great feeling to give and something I've never been able to do" - JACOB

 "You sat and talked with me.
-I was ashamed of my clothes.
 I don't have family.
 I lost my job, I didn't have an alarm clock or car so I was always late.
 Why try?
 No one believed I was trying.
-I saw your tears and it made me cry.
 I couldn't believe someone was listening and maybe on my side." - ALBERT

 FROM COMMUNITY LEADERS...